 Question 7 asked – Choose each answer that describes how your organization encourages referral business online?

 The more choices selected the better.
-However each answer has it’s own score.
+However, each answer has its own score.
 Although we recognize the value of an email marketing campaign, such a campaign does not have the reach as a thriving online social network that retains the loyalty of existing customers and acts as a magnet for new customers.

-Question 8 asked – How much does your organization review relevant on-line conversations prior to creating and launching a marketing campaign?
+Question 8 asked – How much does your organization review relevant online conversations prior to creating and launching a marketing campaign?

 The scores for these answers are also on a sliding scale.
-The more you know about your customers the better your marketing campaign will resonate with them, even if said campaign is not even online.
+The more you know about your customers the better your marketing campaign will resonate with them, even if the said campaign is not even online.

 Question 9 asked – How does your organization distribute content throughout the web (select as many as applicable)

 Answers A and B receive a 0.
-Beyond that each answer scores equally.
+Beyond that, each answer scores equally.
 Why?
 Because each choice is only as effective as the strategy behind it.
 Meaning an email campaign with the right message aimed at the right audience will be much more powerful than irrelevant Link Exchanges.

 Questions 10-12 is focused on gathering market intelligence.